MikhailovAlexander/adm_project/README.md

 ## 2. Conceptual modeling
 A conceptual data model is a graphical representation of entities and their relationships used to model the organization of data in databases or information systems.
 This model represents the basic entities for the equestrian center.
-The model created with VisualParadigm as a data modeling tool.
+The model created with [Visual Paradigm](https://www.visual-paradigm.com/) as a data modeling tool.

 ![Image 2.1.
 The conceptual ER-diagram for the equestrian center](diagrams/Concept_diagram.jpg)